 - Arm pain

 - Intermittent shooting pains into the arms and legs, especially when

 - Deterioration of fine motor skills such as those needed to button your shirt

 - Heavy feeling in the bags

 Spinal Stenosis Treatment

-When stenosis is mild, physical therapy is often used in conjunction with medications to stabilize and improve symptoms.
+When stenosis is mild, physical therapy in combination with medications helps stabilize and improve symptoms.
 These can include steroid injections to reduce inflammation surrounding the nerves.
-These treatments are meant to help with the symptoms of spinal stenosis.
+These treatments can help with the symptoms of spinal stenosis.
 They do not treat the stenosis itself and do not relieve the pressure on the spinal cord or nerves.

 During a laminoplasty, the lamina, a small section of the bone that covers the back of the spinal cord, is cut through completely on one side and partially on the other, enabling the bone to swing open like a door.
 This creates more space in the spinal canal, immediately relieving pressure on the spinal cord and nerve roots.
-Once the lamina has been cut, Dr. Albert then examines the spinal canal and removes any bone spurs and other sources of compression.
+Once Dr. Albert cuts the lamina, he then examines the spinal canal and removes any bone spurs and other sources of compression.
 To maintain the space, the lamina is then held open with titanium spacers and wires.

 After laminoplasty, particularly to treat spinal stenosis, patients will usually need to wear a soft collar for 2-3 weeks.
 Recovery times vary depending on the age and medical condition of the patient.
-Activities that require bending or lifting should be avoided for several weeks after surgery.
-Patients will need to undergo rehabilitative therapy to build up strength, the range of motion and flexibility in the area.
+For several weeks after surgery, you should avoid activities that require bending or lifting.
+Patients will then need to undergo rehabilitative therapy to build up strength, the range of motion and flexibility in the area.
 Patients will generally be out of work for 2-4 after surgery and can resume most normal activities from 2-6 weeks after surgery.